Automotive industry in New Zealand: Kit cars and replicas

 New Zealand has a long history of small garages and vehicle enthusiasts modifying and creating sports and sports racing cars.
 The Everson brothers, who were noted for making New Zealand first indigenous twin engined mono-plane, between 1935 and 1937 created a small two-seater rear engined car called the Everson Cherub.
 Three different one-off models were made by the brothers.
 Ernest's son Cliff built a variety of Everson models from the 1960s to the 1980s.
 The most successful was his eight Cherub's that were similar in design to the Mini Moke.

 In the early 1950s, with the advent of fibreglass bodied cars, a new opportunity arose for local companies associated with car enthusiasts to create car bodies.
 Among these early manufacturers was Weltex Plastics Limited of Christchurch, which imported a Microplas Mistral sports car mould and began making bodies and chassis in 1956.
 They were followed in 1958 by Frank Cantwell's Puma and Bruce Goldwater's Cougar.
 Also in New Zealand during this period, Ferris de Joux was constructing a variety of sports racers.
 De Joux is noted in particular for his Mini GT from the 1960s.

 Ross Baker's Heron Cars started in 1962 making racing cars and eventually began producing kit cars in 1980.
 Bill Ashton, formerly of Microplas and Weltex, joined with Ted George in the 1960s and made the Tiki.
 Three were known to have been made.
 Graham McRae with Steve Bond of Gemini Plastics imported a replica Le Mans McLaren M6B styled GT mould in 1968, The cars were made and sold by Dave Harrod and Steve Bond of Fibreglass Developments Ltd, Bunnythorpe as the Maram.
 McRae went on to make a very good Porsche Spyder replica in the 1990s.

 A number of new companies entered the market in the 1980s - Almac 1985, Alternative Cars (1984), Cheetah (1986), Chevron (1984), Countess Mouldings (1988), Fraser (1988), Leitch (1986), and Saker (1989).
 Some recent ones are Beattie (automobile) (1997), which became Redline in 2001, and McGregor (2001).

 Two companies which specialise in making replicas of various models to order are Classic Car Developments (1992) and Tempero.
 Both of these companies were noted for the quality of their workmanship.
-Commencing in 2002, Coventry Classics Limited from Gore specialised in making replica Jaguar C-Types.
+Commencing in 2002, Coventry Classics from Gore specialised in making replica Jaguar C-Types.

+Racing cars

+As with kit cars, there have been numerous one-off racing cars made in New Zealand.
+Companies which have manufactured a number of cars, other than the kit sports cars, are Auto Research, which made Formula Vs and Formula Fords in the 1970s and one Formula Junior; and Sabre Motorsport which currently makes Formula Firsts.
+Another notable racing car manufacturer was George Begg, who made a series of successful Tasman Cup cars in the early to mid-1970s.